Identifying Solutions for Haiti

 - Oscar Arias, President of Costa Rica and recipient of Nobel Peace Prize

-Then, we will research.
-We have asked leading international and Haitian economists to examine the most promising solutions in their fields, which will produce groundbreaking new research to be stress-tested in review roundtables meetings, and then published and presented to leading new outlets.
+Then, we researched.
+We asked leading international and Haitian economists to examine the most promising solutions in their fields, which produced groundbreaking new research that was stress-tested in review roundtables meetings, and then published and presented to leading news outlets.

-Finally, we will scrutinize and compare the proposed interventions.
+Finally, we scrutinized and compared the proposed interventions.
 Applying limited resources to unlimited problems means prioritizing—finding the policies that do the most good for Haiti.
-At our 2017 conference in Port-au-Prince, we will ask an Eminent Panel of economists and development experts to analyze the proposals, and identify the smartest investments.
+At our 2017 conference in Port-au-Prince, we asked an Eminent Panel of economists and development experts to analyze the proposals and identify the smartest investments.

 Haïti Priorise commissioned 45 cost-benefit research papers from economists (one-third of them Haitian public servants).
 Each set of researchers adopted a standardized approach and studied proposals as diverse as linking farmers to the international carbon market, improving rice production, setting up flood warning systems, creating paid paternity leave to get more women into the formal workforce, and teaching young children in their native language of Creole instead of French.